PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 Use this block to upload an image, source an image from Unsplash or generate an image using the [AI Design Assistant](../ultra/ai-da.md).
 It's also possible to add images using the text editor in the content block type, but this is a bit more fiddly and results are not as neat.

+Images should be high quality and must comply with copyright regulations.
+The [University’s photo library](https://brand.york.ac.uk/account/dashboard/) or [Unsplash.com](https://unsplash.com/) are good sources of appropriate images.

 To add an image:

 1. Add an Image block, or a Content block and then select the image icon in the text editor.
 These both open the **Insert image panel**.